GingerNinja23/ipop-documentation/FAQs.md

     It is know to work with Google XMPP service (with exceptions; see [[known issues|Known issues]]), and with ejabberd-based servers (e.g. www.jabber.org).

+1.  **How do I enable IPv6 on Raspberry Pi?**

+    Our implementation requires IPv6 to function properly.
+Here is how you enable it on Raspberry Pi

+    ```bash
+    sudo modprobe ipv6
+    ```

 1. **How do I report an issue/bug?**

     We use Github's issue tracker: https://github.com/ipop-project/ipop-tincan/issues